klschoef/divexplore/README.md

 ### Prerequisites
 Ensure you have the following software installed and running on your system:
 - FFMPEG
-- MongoDB (by default, the settings look for MongoDB running on "mongodb://localhost:27017".
-If that's not correct, change it in the combine_analysis_files.py, the create_texts_mongodb.py and the local-config files)
+- MongoDB _(by default, the settings look for MongoDB running on "mongodb://localhost:27017".
+If that's not correct, change it in the combine_analysis_files.py, the create_texts_mongodb.py, and the local-config files)_

 ## 🔨 Installation
 **1. Clone the repository**